openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ## 3. Import your quiz spreadsheet into your course

 Now, go to the course section page, click on import.
-Fill out the Spreadsheet name with the name of your quiz spreadsheet Fill out the Worksheet name with the name of the worksheet you want to import (e.g. "Week1") Click on "Submit".
+Fill out the Spreadsheet name with the **file name** of your quiz spreadsheet (and not the URL) Fill out the Worksheet name with the name of the worksheet you want to import (e.g. "Week1") Click on *Submit*.
 It may take a little while before the values from your quiz spreadsheet get displayed.
+Check the status banner on the top of the page for the status of your import.

 ## Troubleshooting
-If the import returns the error "Pop from empty list", it is most likely that the worksheet you were trying to import from your spreadsheet was not the correct one or contained empty values.
-You will have to check manually again on your spreadsheet for empty or wrong values.
+If the import returns an error, you will have to check manually again on your spreadsheet for empty or wrong values.
 Once you have manually corrected the issues, please redo step 2 and 3.